Rachel Brosnahan honors Kate Spade three years after designer's death: 'Missing Katy B today and every day'

 Actress Rachel Brosnahan is paying tribute to her aunt Kate Spade on the three-year anniversary of the handbag designer's death.

-"Missing Katy B today and every day." the 30-year-old star of the Amazon Prime hit The Marvelous Mrs. Maisel, wrote on Instagram Saturday, posting a photo of Spade wearing a shiny ball gown.
+"Missing Katy B today and every day." the 30-year-old star of the Amazon Prime hit show The Marvelous Mrs. Maisel, wrote on Instagram Saturday, posting a photo of Spade wearing a shiny ball gown.

 On June 5, 2018, Kate died by suicide at age 55 at home in Manhattan, N.Y., leaving behind a note for her then 13-year-old daughter Frances.
 “We are all devastated by today’s tragedy,” Kate's family said in a statement at the time.
 “We loved Kate dearly and will miss her terribly.
 We would ask that our privacy be respected as we grieve during this very difficult time.”
 According to Andy, Kate's husband of 24 years, the couple had been separated (although not legally) for 10 months before her death, and they had not planned to divorce.